 Engagement type: Solution (Diagnose stage).
 Discovery call required to confirm fit.

-Upsell path: DX Blueprint → any Solution Suite based on Blueprint priorities → Support HQ (Sustain).
+Upsell path: DX Blueprint → any Solution Suite based on Blueprint priorities → Support (Sustain).

 Two capability areas without formal tiered Solution Suites yet.
 Both are high-opportunity, high-authority positioning areas.
 WG-21.1 must define offering structure, pricing, and GTM plan.